SchoemanClaudia/D20Bingo/README.md

 - Ran the pages through Lighthouse, performance level was 67 with initial load, but the sites accessibility rated above 90
   - Fixed the performance on page initial load:
     - Modifying aspect ratio on all images used, by specifying exact sizes with space needed to improve the CLS
-    - Adding styling for the previous roller number panel, by specifying the space needed avoids content shifting when panel appears on die roll
+    - Add in styles for the previous rolled number panel, by specifying the space needed avoids content shifting when panel appears on die roll
     - Modifying the message panel to the bottom of the bingo button, this eliminated the shifting of content when messages disappeared and re-appeared during gameplay
     - Modifying the accordion sections for rules to a modal, this eliminated the large layout shifts when running lighhouse diagnostics on desktop and mobile

-  - After changing to a modal design and retesting, the sites performance and accessibility improved greatly at 90 and above for both desktop and mobile
+  - After the above adjustments were made and retesting done, the sites performance and accessibility improved greatly at 90 and above for both desktop and mobile

 ![Lighthouse score for mobile](assets/images/lighthouse-score.webp)